The crown imperial is a unique and very decorative flower bulb.

 Flowering – April to June

-Crown imperial has evolved into a great number of species, but each of them blooms in spring.
+Crown imperial has evolved into a great number of species, and they all bloom in spring.

 Planting crown imperial